simboden/BVtkNodes/docs/BVTKNodes.rst

 - **Show/Hide Properties** shows list of VTK object boolean properties, which can be hidden or shown in the node based on this setting.
+  Values for hidden properties are ignored (not set to VTK objects during updates).
-- **Edit Custom Code** operator copies node's custom code into **BVTK** Text Block in Text Editor, where it is possible to add code, which will be run, line by line, for the VTK object represented by this node when the node is updated.
+- **Edit Custom Code** operator copies node's custom code into **BVTK** Text Block in Text Editor, where it is possible to add and edit Python code.
+The code will be run, line by line, for the VTK object represented by this node when the node is updated.
 - **Save Custom Code** operator saves the text from the BVTK Text Block into custom code storage string of the active node.
-Custom Code will be shown in the node if there is any saved to it.
+Custom Code will be shown in the node (editor screen updates when mouse cursor enters it) if there is any saved to it.

 Inspect
 ^^^^^^^